Disease Associated With Glyphosate

 This paper provides adequate evidence to make everyone concerned about the use of glyphosate on the world food supply.
 Everyone in the health field should read this paper as I think practitioners would start prescribing organic food to all their patients after reading this well written review of 286 research papers regarding glyphosate.

-Glyphosate Is Not Safe
+Glyphosate Is Not Safe And Is Associated With Many Diseases

 The herbicide industry has given the impression that Glyphosate is perfectly safe.
 These researchers beg to differ with that idea and have went to extensive lengths to gather all the known data together to prove glyphosate is actually quite toxic.
 The main reason for its toxicity stems from the fact that it inhibits cytochrome P450 (CP450) enzymes.
 These enzymes have many important roles in our bodies.
 One of those important roles is to take toxic chemicals that are either made in the body or come from outside of our body and transform them into substances that can be safely excreted.
 This protective function stops hazardous chemicals in our environment from harming us.
 Without the CP450 system functioning properly, environmental toxins can build up in our body and cause many of the insidious diseases we face in our modern world.
 These reviewers show how the interference of the CP450 system disrupts gut bacteria activity and impairs serum sulfate transport.
 They claim the consequences of this leads to the major diseases known to people eating the Western diet.
 This includes gastrointestinal disorders, obestity, diabetes, heart disease, depression, autism, infertility, cancer and Alzheimer’s disease.